malramsay64/phd-thesis/06_Melting_Behaviour/introduction.md

-The primary goal of this chapter is to establish the most stable polymorph of the Trimer molecule which can be used to study growth.
+The primary goal of this chapter is to establish the most stable polymorph of the Trimer molecule which can be used to study growth and melting.
 In @sec:static_analysis, we start with a revisit of some of our assumptions about our crystal structures, followed by an analysis of the configurations,